Welcome to the Cell EXPLORERS research page!

 In recent years, our work has concentrated on researching children’s perceptions about science and scientists, volunteer scientists’ and HEIs’ perception of informal science.
 Further efforts have involved the development of learning materials and the training and support of HEI students, staff, and faculty members on best practices for informal science.

 Dr Muriel Grenon - Principal investigator, lecturer in Biochemistry and director of Cell EXPLORERS

-Sarah Carroll - Postgraduate researcher in informal science education and Biochemistry PhD student
+Dr Sarah Carroll - Postdoctoral researcher in informal science education

 Dr Tereza Brumovská - Postdoctoral researcher